 - Hymns may be lead by a soloist or possibly two people.
 If you would like to volunteer to lead a hymn some Sunday, speak to Eva Greene.

-- The choir may resume live performances whenever they are ready, under the following conditions:
+- The choir has resumed live performances, under the following conditions:

-- OR, a singer may perform unmasked if the individual passes a rapid antigen test earlier the same morning.
+- An individual singer may perform unmasked if the individual passes a rapid antigen test earlier the same morning before coming to church.

-- Some choir anthem may still be pre-recorded and projected during the service.
+Some choir anthems may still be pre-recorded and projected during the service.